miabbott/commissaire/doc/http.rst

 Class Handler
 `````````````
-A Class Handler is not much different than a Function Handlers.
+A Class Handler is not much different than a Function Handler.
 Instead of
 defining a single function, a class is declared with methods that take three
 parameters: ``self``, ``message``, and ``bus``.
 If the method should not be
 considered a handler it must start with an underscore.